dirkpetersen/froster/README.md

 Target and archive are identical.
 3 files with 836.45 KiB transferred.
 ```

-Note that if you restore from AWS S3 to on-premises, you may be subject to AWS data egress charges (up to $90 per TiB downloaded), unless your organization has negotiated an [AWS data egress waiver](https://aws.amazon.com/blogs/publicsector/data-egress-waiver-available-for-eligible-researchers-and-institutions/).
+Note that if you restore from AWS S3 to on-premises, you may be subject to AWS data egress charges (up to $90 per TiB downloaded, or $20 per TiB with AWS DirectConnect), unless your organization has negotiated an [AWS data egress waiver](https://aws.amazon.com/blogs/publicsector/data-egress-waiver-available-for-eligible-researchers-and-institutions/).

 ### Large scale use on HPC